isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Pass an array as a `span` rather than as a pointer, and don't let the array name suffer a derived-to-base conversion before getting into the `span`

-### <a name="Rh-use-virtual"></a>CC.153: Prefer virtual function to casting
+### <a name="Rh-use-virtual"></a>C.153: Prefer virtual function to casting

 ##### Reason

 A virtual function call is safe, whereas casting is error-prone.
-A virtual function call reached the most derived function, whereas a cast may reach an intermediate class and therefore give a wrong result (especially as a hierarchy is modified during maintenance).
+A virtual function call reaches the most derived function, whereas a cast may reach an intermediate class and therefore give a wrong result (especially as a hierarchy is modified during maintenance).

 ##### Example